qooxdoo/qooxdoo/docs/development/compiler/internals/Dependencies.md

-further difficulty - each class definition can have a `defer()` method which is called immediately after the class has been defined; because the code in `defer()` can do anything, it can add significant dependencies which can only be determined by recursively interpreting the code in `.defer()` and all of the methods it calls, i.e. predicting at compile-time what methods will be called at runtime so that it can make sure that the load order is correct.
+further difficulty - each class definition can have a `defer()` method which is called immediately after the class has been defined; because the code in `defer()` can do anything, it can add significant dependencies which can only be determined by recursively interpreting the code in `.defer()` and all the methods it calls, i.e. predicting at compile-time what methods will be called at runtime so that it can make sure that the load order is correct.